dorny/paths-filter/README.md

 ## How it works

-1. Required inputs are checked (`githubToken` & `filters`)
+1. Required inputs are checked (`filters`)
-2. Provided access token is used to fetch list of changed files.
+2. If token was provided, it's used to fetch list of changed files from Github API.
+3. If token was not provided, base branch is fetched and changed files are detected using `git diff-index` command.
-3. For each filter rule it checks if there is any matching file
+4. For each filter rule it checks if there is any matching file
-4. Output variables are set
+5. Output variables are set

 ## Difference from related projects: